Ethical Wildlife Tourism: A Guide for Responsible Adventure Seekers

 As a wildlife photographer, you have a responsibility to promote ethical practices.
 Your influence can extend beyond just taking pictures.

-• Disengage from and report content that promotes animal cruelty or exploitation.
+- Disengage from and report content that promotes animal cruelty or exploitation.
+Report such content to the social media platform's administrators or to relevant wildlife protection organizations.
 Help to discourage harmful practices by not giving them a platform.

 Conclusion: Becoming a Responsible Wildlife Tourist